ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

     - [x] ~~Generator for the prompts~~ Not necessary, dataset is small
     - [x] Add verbose option to code evaluation
     - [xz] More smooth reward, combine test and train
-- [x] Training experiments
-  - [x] How many epochs does the model need to learn all the tasks?
-  - [x] What is the configuration that better uses the hardware.
-32 generations per step
-  - [ ] Best learning rate
-  - [ ] How much the model improves after training?
 - [x] What is the max prompt length for all the datasets available? -> 8635
 - [x] GPU usage is not efficient with server mode: https://huggingface.co/blog/vllm-colocate
 - [x] Kaggle scoring error